Badger

 My photo

-I first crossed the Atlantic in 1975 aboard 'Stormalong', a 28ft Wharram-designed catamaran.
+I first crossed the Atlantic in 1975 on 'Stormalong', a 28ft Wharram-designed catamaran.
 Back in the UK, Pete and I bought an ex 6-metre racing yacht, 'Sheila', living on her for 4 years.
-Wanting to do more and go further with a boat we could completely trust, we built 'Badger' - the best boat in the world - sailing her 110,000 miles, into the Arctic and the Antarctic, around the Atlantics North and South and into the Baltic.
-She had junk rig - the only rig I ever want to cruise with.
-Pete wanted to build again - a 38 ft junk-rigged catamaran, 'China Moon' - which he designed.
+Wanting to do more and go further, we built 'Badger' - the best boat in the world - sailing her 110,000 miles, to the Arctic and the Antarctic, around the Atlantic North and South and into the Baltic.
+She had junk rig - the only rig I will ever now cruise with.
+Pete wanted to build a 38 ft junk-rigged catamaran, 'China Moon' - which he designed.
 But before the project was finished, we went our separate ways.
 A year later I joined Trevor Robertson aboard his 35ft 'Iron Bark'.
 We explored the Canadian Maritimes, crossed the Atlantic twice, wintered in Greenland and crossed the Pacific to Australia and New Zealand.
 I fell in love with NZ and jumping ship, bought my own boat while Trevor carried on voyaging.
 I put a junk rig onto ‘Fantail’ and, having decided that N Island offered better cruising opportunities than S Island, sailed up there in 2012.
-Looking for a boat to see me out, I am now building a 26ft, wood/epoxy junk in Whangarei.
+Looking for a boat to see me out, I built the 26ft 'FanShi' and now live on board her, pottering about, generally around the Bay of Islands.

 Monday, 30 April 2007